Onitsiky/poja/README.md

 Note that unlike the synchronous stack, the asynchronous stack does _not_ benefit from SnapStart.
 Hence it requires to launch a whole Spring Boot on each cold start.
 We consider this acceptable as the treatment is asynchronous anyway.

+### Persistence

+#### Database

+You can either choose a PostgreSQL running on Aurora v1, or an SQLite running on EFS.
+If you already have an existing database, and want POJA to use that, no problem.

+#### Bucket

+POJA comes with an S3 bucket and the associated Java class for handling it.
+We already coded everything for uploading, downloading and generating presigned URLs for sharing.

+### Mailing

+We have a Mailer.
+One line of Java invocation and voilà, your email is sent.

 ### Specification and Client Generation